 At the completion of the certificate program, the Driver Rehabilitation Specialist will be able to:

 - Devise a plan for developing a driver rehabilitation program.

-- You will be able to help clients and therapists navigate when it is appropriate to attend a driver rehabilitation program, educate them on equipment, and inform them about funding sources.
+- Explain to clients and other health professionals when it is appropriate to be referred to a driver rehabilitation program, educate them on equipment, and inform them about funding sources.

-- Develop on-road routes that are constructed from best evidence and best clinical practices.
+- Design on-road routes that are constructed from best evidence and best clinical practices.

-- Provide behind the wheel (in-vehicle or via a driving simulator) training to address specific visual, cognitive, motor or other sensory deficits.
+- Plan and conduct behind the wheel (in-vehicle or via a driving simulator) training to address specific visual, cognitive, motor, or other sensory deficits.

-For therapists interested in entrepreneurial work, driver rehabilitation can be an ideal practice area.
-Often therapists start with a car and travel to clients’ homes reducing much of the overhead and making it more convenient for clients and their families.
-Through the Driver Rehabilitation Therapy program, you will have acquired knowledge pertinent to starting and growing your own driver rehabilitation program.
+For professionals interested in entrepreneurial work, driver rehabilitation can be an ideal practice area.
+Often Driver Rehabilitation Specialists start with a car and assessment tools, then travel to clients’ homes reducing much of the overhead and making the service more acceptable, affordable, and available for clients and their families.
+Through the Driver Rehabilitation Therapy program, you will acquire knowledge pertinent to starting and growing your own driver rehabilitation program.